jose-dls/ML-Crypto-Public/README.md

 A benchmark for the backtesting period is set to buying all the target cryptocurrencies at the start and holding until the end.

 ![Benchmark of Strategy](QC%20Strats/portfolio_movement_trailing_half/portfolio_movement_trailing_half%20-%20Benchmark.png)

+### Note

+Please note that there seems to be some error with the QuantConnect backtesting feature causing the results to be inflated.
+The strategies provided do not use any external sources (except for the models which are trained on data outside of the backtesting period) and thus currently the issue has not been conclusively identified.
+Use the strategies as reference for how to integrate the models into QuantConnect and as a comparison for what strategies work better than others.